vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 constraints and general fatigue, I decided to skip strength exercises.
 I did hand gripper exercises and indoor jogging (as well as standing-on-one-leg-with-eyes-open exercises accompanying rice prep).

+## 2026-07-11: skipped all exercises

+On Saturday 2026-07-11, I skipped all exercises since I was out of cooked vegetables and needed to fit in cooking before my first meal.